The 2010 Eyjafjallajökull Eruption: A Geography Case Study

 Share:

-Eyjafjallajökull is one of the smaller ice caps in Iceland covering the caldera of an active volcano erupting frequently since the last glacial period and most recently in 2010.
+Eyjafjallajökull is one of the smaller ice caps in Iceland covering the volcano’s caldera, which has erupted frequently since the last glacial period and most recently in 2010.

-Due to the glacier covering the caldera, Eyjafjallajökull’s eruptions are explosive and generally contain much ash, with the added risks associated with Jökulhlaups.
+Due to the glacier covering the crater, Eyjafjallajökull’s eruptions are explosive and generally produce fine ash clouds, with an added risk being glacial floods known as jökulhlaups.

 edu eyjafjalljokull eruption 2 sml